15 Best LinkedIn CRM Tools for 2026

 folk is built around the idea that a lot of revenue (and partnerships) come from relationships, and LinkedIn is where those relationships start.

-So instead of treating LinkedIn as “top-of-funnel only,” folk positions itself as a CRM where you capture contacts from LinkedIn, enrich them, and keep context attached as things evolve.
+folk treats LinkedIn as the start of a long-running relationship: you capture contacts from LinkedIn, enrich them, and keep context attached as things evolve.

 folk feels closer to a relationship workspace than a hardcore forecasting machine.